South Africa Votes With Long ANC Dominance Under Threat - UrduPoint

 Voters will choose the 400 members of the National Assembly who in the coming weeks will then choose a president from among their number.

-For the first time since the advent of democracy in 1994, the ANC could be forced to negotiate a coalition to remain in government.
+For the first time since the advent of democracy in 1994, the ANC could be forced to negotiate a coalition in order to remain in government.

 "South Africa's general election is a watershed moment in the political history of the country," said Aleix Montana, an analyst at risk intelligence company Verisk Maplecroft.